 India is the world's fourth-largest economy.
-It produced $8.0 trillion in goods and services in 2015.
-But it has a long way to go to beat the top three: China ($19.5 trillion), the European Union ($19.2 trillion) and the United States ($17.9 trillion).
+It produced $9.4 trillion in goods and services in 2017.
+But it has a long way to go to beat the top three: China, with a production worth $23.2 trillion, the European Union with $20.9 trillion, and the United States with $19.4 trillion.

-On May 16, 2014, India elected Modi as prime minister.
-By doing so, it rejected 60 years of leadership by the party started by Mahatma Gandhi.
-Mr. Modi, a successful businessman, promised to reduce bureaucracy and regulation, greenlight infrastructure projects and simplify the tax code.
+On May 23, 2019, Prime Minister Nahrendra Modi won re-election.
+He was initially elected on May 16, 2014, ending 30 years of leadership by a coalition government that included the party once led by Mahatma Gandhi.
+Mr. Modi, a successful businessman, promised to reduce bureaucracy and regulation, greenlight infrastructure projects, and simplify the country's tax code.

 What Type of Economy Is India?

 India has a mixed economy.
 Half of India's workers rely on agriculture, the signature of a traditional economy.
-One-third of its workers are employed by the services industry, which contributes two-thirds of India's output.
-The productivity of this segment is made possible by India's shift toward a market economy.
-Since the 1990s, India has deregulated several industries, privatized many state-owned enterprises and opened doors to foreign direct investment.
+One-third of its workers are employed by the services industry, which contributes two-thirds of India's economic output.
+The productivity of this sector is made possible by India's shift toward a market economy.
+Since the 1990s, India has deregulated several industries.
+It has privatized many state-owned enterprises and opened doors to foreign direct investment.

 - The cost of living is lower than in the United States.
-Its GDP per capita is half that of other poor countries like Iraq or Ukraine.
-This is an advantage because Indian workers don't need as much in wages, since everything costs less.
+Its gross domestic product per capita is $7,200, half that of China or Brazil.
+This is an advantage, because Indian workers don't need as much income, since most things costs less.

 - India has many well-educated technology workers.